Biden tells Hill Democrats he is staying in the race

 Biden’s campaign on Monday highlighted a list of supportive statements from Hill Democrats, seeking to amplify the voices who have expressed confidence in the president’s candidacy in recent days.

-Also on Monday, the Biden campaign is hosting a donor call with its national finance committee, a source familiar with the call said, another sign of outreach.
-A senior Democratic adviser told CNN that Biden is expected to join the call, underscoring a top concern of the campaign about whether donors will continue to back him or redirect their money to House and Senate campaign efforts if he stays in the race.
+Also on Monday, the Biden campaign hosted a donor call with its national finance committee, another sign of outreach.
+A top concern of the campaign is whether donors will continue to back Biden or redirect their money to House and Senate campaign efforts if he stays in the race.

-Campaign chair Jen O’Malley Dillon will lead the call, and Maryland Gov. Wes Moore is expected to be among the speakers joining, the source said.
+Campaign chair Jen O’Malley Dillon lead the call, which had more than 300 participants, and Maryland Gov. Wes Moore offered a fiery defense of the president, the participants told CNN.

 Moore was among the governors who met with Biden at the White House last week, telling reporters after the meeting he supports the president but acknowledged the concerns from voters.